How to claim compensation for incorrect gas and electricity bills

 - You are left without a gas supply for more than five working days.

-- They take too long to respond to a complaint.
-Your compensation payment is late.
+- hey take too long to respond to a complaint.

-If you experience a power cut or your gas supply stops and you are on the Priority Services Register due to being a vulnerable customer, your supplier should help arrange an alternative supply while repair or maintenance work is carried out.
+If you’re a vulnerable energy customer and you experience a power cut or your gas supply is stopped, your supplier should help arrange an alternative supply while repair or maintenance work is carried out.

 How to claim compensation from your network operators